Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-smart-v2/README.md

 > ***Known Issues and In-Progress Updates:***
 >
 > *Please note that there are a few known issues and updates that are currently in progress for SMART v2.
 These will be updated soon:*
-> *- Currently, Entra ID does not support forward slashes ("/") specifically in the SMART v2 granular scopes.
-We are working on a fix that will allow you to use the URL-encoded representation for forward slashes in replacement ("%2f").*
 > *- Currently, _include and _revinclude searches are not enabled when using SMART v2 granular scopes.
 We are working on a fix to enable this functionality.*</br>
 > *- Currently, SMART v2 is not working with Entra External ID.
 We are working on enabling this functionality.*